JostTim/alyx-local/docs/gettingstarted.md

 python manage.py runserver
 ```
-NB: the password above is the postgres database user password.
-It is used by Django only to connect to the database, and is distinct from any user password on admin website.

-You can then visit http://localhost:8000/admin, connect as `admin:admin` (ie. username admin and password admin) and update your admin interface password.
+Then go to http://localhost:8000/admin, connect as `admin:admin` and change your password.

 ### macOS